gcoakes/transmute-tools/README.md

-# structural-assert
+# transmute-tools

-Proc macros and traits to assist with safely creating transmutable data structures.
+Proc macros to assist with safely creating transmutable data structures.
 To be clear, this does not make it safe to use transmute.
 This is just a collection of tools that might help you do that.
 The specific, initial use case was to help faithfully reproduce structures from the [NVMe spec](https://nvmexpress.org/specifications/).

 ## Usage